eluckie/PierresTreats.Solution/README.md

 ## Known Bugs

 * If leaving a form empty on update, throws an exception page rather than displaying error message
-* If leaving a spot empty on edit form for user, does not throw an error
+* If leaving a spot empty on edit form for user, ^

 ## Stretch Plans